 Increasing your mortgage

 If you’ve owned a home for a while, chances are it will have increased in value.
 The balance owing on your mortgage should also have come down.
-The two effects combined will probably mean you could borrow more against your home without exceeding the loan to value ratio (LVR) limit, typically 80%.
+The two effects combined will probably mean you could borrow more against your home without exceeding the loan to value ratio (LVR) limit, typically 80% for owner-occupier mortgages on existing homes.

 However, increasing your mortgage will increase your regular repayments.
 Or it might extend your mortgage term, if the lender can let you keep the same repayments.
 Provided you can afford any increase in repayments, a larger mortgage may provide the emergency funds you require.